A diagnosis can provide answers

 - Done using a simple cheek swab

-- Looks for variations in the CXCR4 gene (unique to WHIM syndrome)
+- Looks for variations in the CXCR4 gene associated with WHIM syndrome

-- Can diagnose or rule out certain genetic conditions
+- Diagnose or rule out certain genetic conditions

 There is a no-cost genetic testing option available; learn more about it here.